praw-dev/asyncpraw/docs/getting_started/quick_start.rst

 ===========

-In this section, we go over everything you need to know to start building scripts or bots using Async PRAW, the Python Reddit API Wrapper.
+In this section, we go over everything you need to know to start building scripts or bots using Async PRAW, the Asynchronous Python Reddit API Wrapper.
 It's fun and easy.
 Let's get started.

 Prerequisites
 -------------